CheeGuang/FED_S10258143A_JeffreyLee_Assg01/README.md

 ## Features Summary:

 - Order KFC food on the website (Users can select what items they like from the menu and can checkout their order when they are done)
+- Add a filter feature to the Menu Page for users to view specific Menu Listings
+- Lottie Animations to Beautify Website
 - Users can apply Promo Code to receive discounts on their total bill
 - Provide links to external resources, such as the band's social media profiles
 - Micro interactions when interacting with the site eg, clicking on an interactable area to show some animation, mouse over interactions, scrolling interactions when interacting with the site.